ourstudio-se/puan-python/docs/source/guide/tutorials/plog-model.rst

     cucumbers   = puan.variable(id="cucumbers",  dtype="int")

 Now we need to define the logical relationships between the items.
 We start by taking a look at the **milk**.
-We were waying that if we have milt at home, i.e `milk_home` is true, then `milk_bought` should be false.
+We decided that if have milk at home, i.e `milk_home` is true, then `milk_bought` should be false.
 We can check the truth table to figure out the logical relationship we should construct:

 milk_home   milk_bought  milk_satisfied